top of page

 Operations typically begin the year following investment as the wells are activiated.
 Cash flows are typically tax advantaged as partners are allocated their prorata share of depletion allowance (15% of income per year) and other potential expenses.

-Hypothetical Oil & Gas Illustration
+Hypothetical Illustration

 The illustration below represents a hypothetical participation in an oil and gas program and not indicitave of any specific program or investment.
 Key assumptions include:

-• Initial investment of $300,000
+• Initial investment of $200,000

 • Intangible Drilling Cost deduction of 90% of investment

-• Cash flow total of about 1.8 x original investment over 10 years
+• Cash flow total of about 1.5 x original investment over 10 years

-In this example, the investor receives a significant current year deduction of $270,000 which results in a tax savings of $75,735 ($270,000 x 28.05%).
-Cash flows begin the year after investment and continue until the wells are depleted.
-There is an annual 15% depletion allowance that offsets income tax on cash distributions.
+In this example, the investor receives a significant current year deduction of $180,000 which results in a tax savings of $77,400 ($180,000 x 43.00%).

 Note: This is a fictional illustration and does not reflect any specific offering or investment.
 The intention is to show potential tax treatment of IDCs and cash flow.
 Oil & Gas programs may not produce expected cash flow which could result in complete loss of investor captial.